Vitruves/alacritty-colors/README.md

 ## Theme Preview

 The interactive TUI provides a real-time preview of the selected theme as you navigate and make changes.

+## Theme Generation

+Alacritty Colors includes a powerful theme generator that uses color theory to create harmonious color schemes:

+**Color Harmonies Available:**
+- **Complementary** - Opposite colors on the color wheel (180° apart)
+- **Analogous** - Adjacent colors (30° apart) for a cohesive look
+- **Triadic** - Three colors evenly spaced (120° apart)
+- **Split-Complementary** - Base color plus two colors adjacent to its complement
+- **Tetradic** - Four colors in a rectangle pattern (90° apart)
+- **Monochromatic** - Single hue with varying saturation and lightness

+**Theme Styles:**
+- **Dark Mode** - Dark backgrounds with light foreground colors
+- **Light Mode** - Light backgrounds with dark foreground colors

+All generated themes maintain WCAG-compliant contrast ratios (minimum 4.5:1 for normal text, targeting 7.0:1 for optimal readability).

+Press `n` to create a new theme or `g` to generate a random theme with harmony options.

 ## Troubleshooting